rhmoreira/waes_challenge/README.md

  * Tomcat as the embedded web container.
  * Spring data, to implement the Model layer
   * Embedded H2 as the relational Data Base to store the users allowed to access the application
-  * Embedded MongoDB as the NOSQL Data Base to store the Base64 Json Documents described on the [requirements](#Requirements) session
+  * Embedded MongoDB as the NOSQL Data Base to store the Base64 Json Documents described on the [[requirements|#Requirements]] session